postcss/postcss/README.md

 PostCSS can also modify previous source map (for example, from Sass compilation).
-So, if you compile: Sass to CSS and then minify CSS by postprocessor, final source map will conains mapping from Sass code to minified CSS.
+So, if you compile: Sass to CSS and then minify CSS by postprocessor, final source map will contains mapping from Sass code to minified CSS.

 Just set original source map content (in string on in JS object)